decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 set_order: 1
 ---

-Decentraland scenes that use 'ECS' are built around _entities_ and _components_.
+Decentraland scenes are built around [_entities_, _components_ and _systems_](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system).
+This is a common pattern used the architecture of several game engines, that allows for easy composability and scalability.

 ## Overview